nicholalexander/that_aboutness/_posts/2017-12-08-shoes_for_rainbows.md

 end
 ```

-Dawg!
 Looking good.
 That's a rainbow to be proud of.
 Or, well, is it?
 What if it wasn't.
 I've seen a few rainbows in my life, and that rainbow is a square.
 I'm sorta thinking it should be, like, rainbow shapped.
 Check it.
 Lets switch out that `rect` for an `arc`.

 Arc's are cool but can also be confusing because it requires remembering a couple of things from trig.
 This is the basic format of an arc in Shoes: